-There are two obstacles in implementing this hierarchical approach when we want to maintain the approximate balls in each layer.
-First, in our algorithm for maintaining the approximate balls we have used the ES-tree as an exact decremental SSSP algorithm.
-In the multilayer approach we have to replace the ES-tree with the monotone ES-tree which only provides approximate distance estimates.
+There are two obstacles in implementing this hierarchical approach when we want to maintain the approximate balls in each of the $ q $ layers of the hierarchy.
+First, in our algorithm for maintaining the approximate balls sketched above we have used the ES-tree as an exact decremental SSSP algorithm.
+In the hierarchical approach we have to replace the ES-tree with the monotone ES-tree which only provides approximate distance estimates.
 This will lead to approximation errors that increase with the number of layers.
 Second, by the arguments above the number of edges in $ F_k $ is $ O (m^{1 + 1/p}) $ for each $ 0 \leq k \leq q-2 $.
 In the algorithm for maintaining the approximate balls for the next layer, this bound however is not good enough because we run a separate instance of the monotone ES-tree for each node $ u $.
 We deal with this issue by running the monotone ES-tree in the subgraph of $ G $ induced by the nodes initially contained in $ \ball (u) $.
-For a node $ u $ of priority $ i $ this subgraph contains $ m_i = m^{(i+1)/p} $ edges whp and we can recursively run our algorithm on this smaller graph.
-By this process we incur a factor of $ m^{1/p} $ in the running time each time each time we increase the depth of the recursion.
-This results in a total update time of $ \tilde O (m^{1 + q/p}) $ which is $ \tilde O (m^{1 + 1/q}) = O (m^{1 + o(1)}) $ since $ q = \sqrt{p} $.
+For a node $ u $ of priority~$ i $ this subgraph contains $ m_i = m^{(i+1)/p} $ edges in expectation and we can recursively run our algorithm on this smaller graph.
+By this process we incur a factor of $ m^{1/p} $ in the running time each time we increase the depth of the recursion.
+This results in a total update time of $ m^{1 + O(q/p)} $ which is $ m^{1 + O(1/q)} = m^{1 + o(1)} $ since $ q = \sqrt{p} $.